e271828e/Flight.jl/docs/notes/design/framework_spec.md

   the derivation well-founded.
 A stage name on the wrong tier (`h_zu` on a continuous component) is a build error in the §13.5 family.
-- **Custom structs as port types** (`contact = GearContact{Float64}`) are first-class under the existing §9.2 Tier-1 rules: parametric in their real-scalar leaves, constructors inferring the scalar, no pinned fields on the continuous path.
+- **Custom structs as port types** (`contact = GearContact{Float64}`) are first-class under §9.2's walked-leaf rules: parametric in their real-scalar leaves, constructors inferring the scalar, no pinned fields on the continuous path.
 The leaf walk parametrizes `Real` *type parameters* (recursively); a struct with a hardcoded `Float64` field offers none, so its